wbamberg/idl-reference/docs/nsIStorageStream.md

 Initialize the stream, setting up the amount of space that will be
 allocated for the stream's backing-store.

-@param segmentSize
-       Size of each segment.
-Must be a power of two.
-@param maxSize
-       Maximum total size of this stream. length will always be less
-       than or equal to this value.
-Passing UINT32_MAX is safe.

 #### Parameters ####